Monday, June 15, 2009

 usually closing in under 30 performances.
 Contrary to popular belief, flop shows often

-have many brilliant moments in addition to their other tranny qualities.
+have many brilliant moments in addition to their other qualities.

 I read the best book on flops the other day!
 You should read Not Since Carrie by Ken